 - 6.1 Staff within the home are experienced and skilled in working with young people.
 They are able to offer care, guidance and advice based on thoughtful processes whilst supporting structure, consistency and clear boundaries.
 All staff seek to create a safe and supportive environment that allows young people to come to terms with their challenges and promote positive development.
 We deliver a high quality of service where staff work towards the fulfilment of the home's Statement of Purpose. - 6.2 A comprehensive system is in place to provide support and formal supervision from management to all grades of staff on a regular basis and annually each staff member is fully appraised.
-This offers opportunities to assess work performance and set development targets as well as identify any training that may be required or desired. - 6.3 Ty Felin complies with Social Care Wales guidance in relation to the recognised and accepted qualification for workers within residential care Homes in Wales e.g.: Diploma Level 3 in HSC Children & Young People / QCF - HSC Level 3 -Working with Children & Young People.
-All staff that hold a senior level post are required to undertake relevant qualifications accordingly e.g. Level 5 Advanced Practice. - 6.4 Staff will have access to all appropriate courses available to ensure that they are in line with current developments, practice and theory.
-All new staff are required to undertake an in-house induction process as well as the Social Care Wales Induction Framework within six months of appointment.
+This offers opportunities to assess work performance and set development targets as well as identify any training that may be required or desired. - 6.3 Ty Felin complies with Social Care Wales guidance in relation to the recognised and accepted qualification for workers within residential care Homes in Wales e.g.: Diploma Level 3 in HSC Children & Young People / QCF HSC Level 3 Working with Children & Young People or most recent qualifications are Core Level 2 and Practice Level 3 CYP.
+All staff that hold a senior level post are required to undertake relevant qualifications accordingly e.g. Level 4 Professional Practice in Health and Social Care or Level 4 Preparing for Leadership and Management in Health and Social Care. - 6.4 Staff will have access to all appropriate courses available to ensure that they are in line with current developments, practice and theory.
+All new staff are required to undertake an in-house induction process as well as the All Wales Induction Framework within six months of appointment.
 On completion of which they must register with Social Care Wales.
 Following successful completion and registration, staff are then required to undertake and complete the relevant vocational qualification within two years of appointment.